-With government subsidies, TAFE Queensland's programs often cost less than those offered by universities or private training providers.
-Fees are dependent upon the program of study.
+TAFE Queensland fees are dependent upon the program of study.
 Once a program of study is chosen, institute enrolment staff will be able to provide accurate information about the fees.

 Program fees vary depending on the number of courses studied, course hours, incidental material costs and may vary between institutes.

-All fees and charges are levied according to the Vocational Education, Training and Employment Regulation 2000 (PDF, 511 KB) and the institute fee policy available from all TAFE institute.
+All fees and charges are levied according to the institute fee policy available from all TAFE institutes.

-A Time to Pay (PDF, 36 KB) plan may be offered at the institute's discretion.
-Financial assistance may also be available to you through AUSTUDY and Youth Allowance (Phone 13 24 90), ABSTUDY (Phone 13 23 17) or Newstart Allowance (Phone 13 28 50).
+A Time to Pay plan may be offered at the TAFE Queensland institute's discretion.
+Financial assistance may also be available to you through AUSTUDY and Youth Allowance (Telephone 13 24 90), ABSTUDY (Telephone 13 23 17) or Newstart Allowance (Telephone 13 28 50).

 Concessions may be available in the following instances: